 About Alia

-Alia Mahama-Rodriguez is a Stuttgart-based model and multidisciplinary artist, originally from Mayagüez, Puerto Rico.
+Alia Mahama-Rodriguez is a Stuttgart and Berlin-based model and multidisciplinary artist, originally from Mayagüez, Puerto Rico.
 Her creative vision is deeply shaped by her rich multicultural heritage—rooted in her mother’s Spanish, Portuguese, and French lineage and her father’s Ghanaian Asante roots.
 Alia is fluent in Spanish, French, German, and Asante Twi.

 Currently, Alia is pursuing her Doctorate/PhD in Computational Neuroscience with a focus on Psychiatry at Eberhard Karls University of Tübingen.